phalcon-orphanage/docs/en/reference/whats-next.rst

 Profiling SQL Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Most database systems provide tools to identify slow SQL statements.
-Detecting and fixing slow queries is very important to increase the performance in the server side.
+Detecting and fixing slow queries is very important in order to increase performance in the server side.
 In the Mysql case, you can use the slow query log to know what SQL queries are taking more time than expected:

 .. code-block:: ini